Slomó Köves: Return to Hungary and Ordination

 In 2001, Köves began teaching at Eötvös Loránd University in Budapest, at the Faculty of Hebrew Law; he also taught the Talmud at the Neolog Rabbinical Institute.

 On January 7, 2003, Köves became the first Orthodox rabbi to be ordained in Hungary since the Holocaust.
-Mordechai Eliyahu, Chief Rabbi of the State of Israel; Yitzchak Yehuda Yaroslavsky, leader of the Israeli Chabad Rabbi Council; and Boruch Oberlander, head rabbi of the Chabad-Lubavich movement in Hungary, oversaw the ceremony.
+Mordechai Eliyahu, Chief Rabbi of the State of Israel; Yitzchak Yehuda Yaroslavsky, leader of the Israeli Chabad Rabbi Council; and Báruch Oberlander, head rabbi of the Chabad-Lubavich movement in Hungary, oversaw the ceremony.
 The event was widely covered in the media because of its historical significance; Ferenc Madl, President of Hungary at the time, also attended the event.

 Activity

 Rabbi Köves has spearheaded Jewish education in Hungary, founding the Maimonides High School, Open University for Judaic Studies and the Ashkenazium, the Jewish Studies department at the Milton Friedman University.
 He also started the first Hungarian-language Daf Yomi Talmud class, which can be followed daily online.

 Köves has been a leading figure in the fight against antisemitism and remembering the Holocaust.
 In 2009, Köves invited Nobel Peace Prize laureate Elie Wiesel to visit Budapest on the occasion of the 20th anniversary of the establishment of the Chabad-Lubavitch movement in Hungary.
 Wiesel, a Holocaust survivor, had not been back to the country on an official visit since being deported in 1944.
 The visit was historic, as Wiesel had said he would never make the trip.

 The preservation of Jewish Heritage has been an important goal for both Köves and EMIH.
 Their work has been seen via the opening/reopening of synagogues and historic Jewish sites throughout Hungary.
-These include the opening of Keren Or synagogue in 2005; the nearly 200-year-old Grand Synagogue in Óbuda in 2010, unused since the Holocaust; and the Budavár Synagogue in Budapest's Castle District in 2018, built in the 14th century and unused since an 1686 pogrom.
+These include the opening of Keren Or synagogue in 2005; the nearly 200-year-old Grand Synagogue in Óbuda in 2010, unused since the Holocaust; and the Budavár Synagogue in Budapest's Castle District in 2018, built in the 14th century and unused since a 1686 pogrom.
 New synagogues/community centers were also opened in 2019 in Szentendre and Újlipótváros (ZSILIP).
 This last, situated on the bank of the Danube River in Budapest, is a symbolic location given that thousands of Jews were shot into the Danube in 1944 and 1945.
 The year of the opening marked the 30th anniversary of the Chabad-Lubavitch movement in Hungary, and two Torah scrolls were ceremoniously completed.
-After 80 years, Újbuda's synagogue will also officially reopen sometime in 2021.
+After 80 years, Újbuda's synagogue was planned to officially reopen sometime in 2021.